hwangsi/Abstract-searchme/README.md

 Search a conference program PDF by name and export your sessions to calendar, spreadsheet, or plain text.

-Designed for radiologists attending KCR and ICR, but extensible to other conferences.
+Tested for doctors attending KCR/ICR and GBCC, but extensible to other conferences.

 ---